Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Details of our dataset generation

 \subsection{Synthetic dataset:}

-Our synthetic dataset consists of 8 HDR Blender~\cite{Blender} scenes (``bathroom'', ``catroom'', ``dogroom'', ``diningroom'', ``sofa'', ``sponza'', ``toyroom'', ``warmroom'') in the synthetic data of HDR-NeRF~\cite{hdrnerf}, which have both highlight and darkness areas in each scene, resulting in the captured single-exposure images containing both overexposure and underexposure areas as in the first column of \cref{fig:sup3}.
-All the data are at a resolution of $400 \times 400$.
+Our synthetic dataset consists of 8 HDR Blender~\cite{Blender} scenes (``bathroom'', ``catroom'', ``dogroom'', ``diningroom'', ``sofa'', ``sponza'', ``toyroom'', ``warmroom'') in the synthetic data of HDR-NeRF~\cite{hdrnerf}, which contain both highlight and darkness areas in each scene, resulting in the rendered single-exposure images containing both overexposure and underexposure areas as in the first column of \cref{fig:sup4}.
+All synthetic data are at a resolution of $400 \times 400$.
 Below, we introduce the training and test data generation process, respectively.

-\myPara{Training images and events generation:} For each scene, there are 18 views of LDR blurry images with a single exposure time $\Delta t_2$ and corresponding events within the exposure time for training.
-For each view, we add camera shaking and generate 17 sharp HDR raw images $\{\mathcal{I}_{HDR}^{i}\}_{i=0}^{16}$ at time $t_i$ with camera poses $p(t_i)$.
+\myPara{Training images and events generation:} For each scene, there are 18 views of LDR blurry images with a single-exposure time $\Delta t_2$ and corresponding events within the exposure time for training.
+For each view, we add camera shaking and generate 17 sharp HDR raw images $\{\mathcal{I}_{\text{HDR}}^{i}\}_{i=0}^{16}$ at time $t_i$ with camera poses $p(t_i)$.
 The camera pose $p(t_i)$ changes over time, indicating the camera shake process.
-Note that $t_{start}\leq t_i\leq t_{end}$, where $t_{start}$ and $t_{end}$ are the start time and end time of the exposure as defined in the main paper.
-Then the 17 sharp HDR raw images are averaged to obtain the blurred HDR raw image $\mathcal{I}_{HDR}^{blur}$.
-We used the classic Reinhard tonemapping~\cite{ReinhardTonemapping} algorithm in \cref{eq:tonemapping} to convert the blurred HDR raw image into an LDR single-exposure blurred image with exposure time $\Delta t_{2}$ for training, which is the same as in HDR-NeRF~\cite{hdrnerf}:
+Note that $t_{\text{start}}\leq t_i\leq t_{\text{end}}$, where $t_{\text{start}}$ and $t_{\text{end}}$ are the start time and end time of the exposure as defined in the main paper.
+Then the 17 sharp HDR raw images are averaged to obtain the blurred HDR raw image $\mathcal{I}_{\text{HDR}}^{\text{blur}}$.
+We used the classic Reinhard tone mapping~\cite{ReinhardTonemapping} algorithm in \cref{eq:tonemapping} to convert the blurred HDR raw image into an LDR blurred image with exposure time $\Delta t_{2}$ for training as in HDR-NeRF~\cite{hdrnerf}:

 $\Phi$ is a scale factor, and we take it as 62.5.
-The 17 sharp HDR raw images $\{\mathcal{I}_{HDR}^{i}\}_{i=0}^{16}$ are also input into the event simulator v2e~\cite{v2e} with ``noisy'' option, which involves the event latency and noise simulation into the data generation.
-Then the events corresponding to the synthetic LDR blurry image $\mathcal{I}_{LDR}^{\Delta t_{2}}$ is obtained:
+The 17 sharp HDR raw images $\{\mathcal{I}_{\text{HDR}}^{i}\}_{i=0}^{16}$ are also input into the event simulator v2e~\cite{v2e} with ``noisy'' option, which involves the event latency and noise simulation into the data generation.
+Then the events corresponding to the synthetic LDR blurry image $\mathcal{I}_{\text{LDR}}^{\Delta t_{2}}$ is obtained:

 Note that we add a Bayer filter in the v2e to generate the color events as in the DAVIS 346 Color~\cite{davis346} event camera.